You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: Introduction

 \begin{introInformal}{Informal Statement of \Cref{lem:implicit_klogk}} Let $\cP$ be an implicit set problem which has an extension algorithm of time $2^{\alpha k\cdot \log k } $ for some $\alpha > 0$.
 Then there is $2^{n-\Omega\left(n^{\frac{1}{1+\alpha}}\right)} \cdot \poly(n)$ randomized algorithm for $\cP$, where $n$ is the size of the ground set. \end{introInformal}

 Using \Cref{thm:3MIMain} and the above, we conclude that there is no randomized $c^{k \cdot \log k} \cdot \poly(n)$ time algorithm for $3$-MI for some constant $c$.
-This answers affirmatively Question (ii).
+This answers affirmatively Question (ii) and distinguishes $\ell$-MI from the important special case on linear matroids \cite{eiben2024determinantal}.
 To the best of our knowledge, this gives a new approach for obtaining parameterized lower bounds based on exponential-time lower bounds.